MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 Multiple categories are defined using a semi-colon (;) delimited GUID list.

-Each device declaring a matching FSSensorGroupId, must declare the same FSSensorGroupCategoryList.
-If the list does not match, all lists will be ignored and the Sensor Group will be published by default into KSCATEGORY_SENSOR_GROUP as if no custom categories were defined.
+Each device declaring a matching FSSensorGroupId must declare the same FSSensorGroupCategoryList.
+If the list doesn't match, all lists are ignored and the Sensor Group are published by default into KSCATEGORY_SENSOR_GROUP as if no custom categories were defined.

 ## Camera Rotation